lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-04-Standard_ML.md

 tags: [general, Robin Milner, Standard ML]
 ---

+Dave MacQueen (along with Robert Harper and John Reppy) has written the definitive [History of Standard ML](https://doi.org/10.1145/3386336).
+How many people have to patience to read 100 pages on that subject I don't know.
+Here I'd like to offer just my brief, personal and utterly subjective impressions of its early days, up to the deeply unfortunately split that created what was then called CaML.
+Standard ML was a tragic missed opportunity

 Edinburgh ML

 * Huet: Compilation of ML into Lisp but no speed up because of closures